 There’s a lot of talk about raising readers these days.
 Homeschool parents especially are sold on the importance of reading – and pretty much everyone is now aware of the lifelong benefits of reading aloud and are trying to do everything right in this area from day one:

-● Start reading to your child from from birth – or better yet, in the womb!
+● Start reading to your child from birth – or better yet, in the womb!

-● Provide access for a wide selection of board books for Junior to chew on
+● Provide access to a wide selection of board books for Junior to chew on

 ● Make reading part of the bedtime routine

 ● Get your child his own library card

 But after years of effort in this area, how can you know that your children are on the road to becoming lifelong readers and book lovers?
 How will you know that you’re getting it right?

 Here are some signs and clues that your efforts to raise a reader have paid off – even if it doesn’t always seem so rewarding at the time: